erichamion/js-email-address-validator/README.md

 - Comments/FWS between period-separated elements of local-part and domain are allowed but obsolete. -- separateLocalLabels option implements this
 - Quoted-pair can have non-WS control characters, but this is obsolete.
 - Quoted-pair does not seem to be allowed outside of comment and quoted-string (and obsolete in domain literal)
+- RFC 5322 does NOT limit the length of the local part (or of the domain part, but a hostname length is limited elsewhere)